Marijuana Grow Guide

 Wet trimming

 To begin your wet trim you will use your large shears to cut the branches off the cannabis plant.
 You can hang your freshly cut buds on a line so they don’t get squashed in the container near your workstation.
 You want to first remove the fan leaves starting at the base.
 The fan leaves will just be normal leaves without trichomes on them.
-You can save these fan leaves if you grew organically without pesticides and use them for juicing.
+You can save these fan leaves if you grow organically without pesticides and use them for juicing.

 After the fan leaves are removed it’s time to get up close and personal and start trimming the smaller sugar leaves with the trichomes on them with your smaller scissors.
 You should do this over a baking tray or bowl to catch the small leaves and extra trim so that you can save them for making edibles, topicals, or hash.
 You will cut all around the bud to reveal the cannabis nugget.
 During this step, you want to pay close attention to how you are sculpting it as this will be the look of your final product.